simbo1905/root-objects/README.md

 to modify the list.
 Ninja.
 The net result is that you can "see" both `contract`, `lineitem` and `delivery` objects outside of the package that they are defined in, but you have to call methods on the `contract` objects to modify anything.
-To load and save contract objects you use a `ContractServce` system class that has methods to query the database to load contracts.
+To load and save contract objects you use a public `ContractServce` system class that has methods to query the database to load contracts.

 ### Concluding remarks